-The current Piez Hall is rated LEED Gold.
-However, there are still rooms to improve.
-The goal for the redesign of Piez Hall will aim to improve sustainability by further reducing annual energy costs of the building.
-A green roof will be incorporated into the redesign.
-It can benefit Piez Hall addition by increasing the thermal resistance of the roof assembly throughout the year, especially in summer by helping to reduce cooling costs.
-A green roof also acts as a sound barrier to improve the building's overall acoustic performance.
-Lastly, it can reduce storm water run-off by 50 to 90%, which will minimize the impact on the existing sewer system.
-Since a green roof usually has a design load of 100psf in addition to snow loads, a thicker roof and possibility bigger columns are needed.
-Moreover, a proper water drainage system to get water out of the roof is essential to avoid potential problem such as ice dam.
+The current Piez Hall was rated LEED Gold.
+However, there were still rooms to improve.
+The goal for the redesign of Piez Hall was to improve sustainability by further reducing annual energy load of the building.
+An extensive green roof was incorporated into the proposed design.
+It benefited Piez Hall addition by increasing the thermal resistance of the roof assembly throughout the year, especially in summer by helping to reduce cooling costs.
+A green roof also acted as a sound barrier to improve the building's overall acoustic performance.
+Lastly, it reduced storm water run-off by 50 to 90%, which minimized the impact on the existing sewer system.
+A thicker roof was accounted for the additional load brought by the green roof.
+An energy model will be created using Trace 700 to conduct an energy study for the green roof system.